Course and Program Guidelines

 - Weblinks (optional) up to 4 links can be included (websites, video links, articles, etc.).

-Details on each component are provided in below in these guidelines.
+Details on each component are provided below.

 - Proposal narrative